tinntran/peng/README.md

 # Peng
-Peng is a javascript library that makes presentations work inside browsers.
+Peng is a javascript library that makes presentations work inside your browser.